JohanJianta/SalesManagementFrontend/__tests__/README.md

-# SalesManagement Test Ground
+# Sales Property Management Test Ground

-This directory includes unit and functional tests for the `SalesManagement` React Native app.
+This directory includes unit and functional tests for the `Sales Property Management` React Native app.
 The tests are written using [Jest](https://jestjs.io/) and [@testing-library/react-native](https://callstack.github.io/react-native-testing-library/).

 ## Prerequisites